Pruitt–Igoe: Decline

 In 1965, the project received a federal grant to improve the physical condition of the buildings and establish social programs for residents, but the grant failed to reverse the decline.
 Between 1963 and 1966 it was the subject of a sociological study by Lee Rainwater.
 In 1966, the Pruitt–Igoe Neighborhood Corporation commissioned a survey of the housing project that catalogued numerous issues with its maintenance, security, and management.
 Basic services like elevators and heating often failed, and maintenance sometimes took years to respond to tenant requests.

 The withdrawal in 1967 of a private security force that patrolled the buildings led to a further escalation in crime and vandalism, which was partially attributed to the large number of juveniles in single-parent households; a census undertaken in September 1965 found that 69.2 percent of inhabitants were minors, and less than 30 percent of households with children had both parents present.
 Teenage pregnancy and juvenile delinquency were considered major problems by the residents.
 Families at Pruitt–Igoe were large: the average household had four minors.
 Nearly half of births (and 73 percent of first-born children) were out of wedlock, though this statistic was no higher in Pruitt–Igoe than in nearby private housing.

 In spite of the widespread issues, most inhabitants of Pruitt–Igoe continued to live ordinary lives, and, according to Rainwater and activist Joan Miller, "the vast majority ... responded to their sick society in a healthy manner."
-78 percent of residents reported that they were satisfied with their apartment, and 80 percent said that Pruitt–Igoe met their needs "a little better" or "much better" than their previous place of residence.
+78% of residents reported that they were satisfied with their apartment, and 80% said that Pruitt–Igoe met their needs "a little better" or "much better" than their previous place of residence.
 The project contained isolated pockets of well-being throughout its worst years, and apartments clustered around small, two-family landings with tenants working to maintain and clear their common areas were often relatively successful.